kubernetes/website/docs/user-guide/ui.md

 Kubernetes has a web-based user interface that allows you to deploy containerized applications to a Kubernetes cluster, troubleshoot them, and manage the cluster itself.

 By default, the Kubernetes Dashboard is deployed as a cluster addon.
-It is enabled by default in Kubernetes 1.2 clusters.
-Click [here](/docs/user-guide/ui-access/) to learn more about the Dashboard access.
+It is enabled by default as of Kubernetes 1.2 clusters.

 ## Using the Dashboard